 Events, publications, curricular changes, etc.

-Six MCS students went to Macalester College today to participate in the annual ACM Programming Contest.
+Three MCS students went to Carlton College this past Saturday to participate in the annual ACM Programming Contest.
 The contest originally started at Texas A & M in 1970.
 It spread through North America and has branches and chapters throughout the world.
 “The contest fosters creativity, teamwork, and innovation in building new software programs, and enables students to test […]

 The Math Career Night is this Tuesday, Oct.
 29th from 5:30-7:30 in the third floor Olin lobby!
 Enjoy free pizza and pop while meeting alumni who majored in Math or who have careers in math.
 Take this opportunity to get a feel for what math-related careers are out there after graduation and get advice from […]

 Long-time MCS and Physics Administrative Assistant Linda Hewitt is retiring!
 For years Linda has managed the day-to-day operations of the MCS department and kept a long string of department chairs from disaster by gently guiding them through the intricacies of budget oversight, student employment, and every other aspect of departmental management.
 Linda’s relaxed and […]

 Planet Money, the economics reporting unit of National Public Radio, ran a great story this morning (9/11/13) entitled “Why Women (Like Me) Choose Lower-Paying Jobs.”
 Although not strictly about mathematics or computer science, the reporter Lisa Chow was an applied math major in college, earned an MBA, and is pursuing a career not directly related […]